 Plitvice consists of 16 gorgeous interconnected lakes and waterfalls, all of the outstanding beauty.
 The various trails offer 2 to 8 hours of hiking.

 You will also find plenty of accommodation options in and around Plitvice if you decide to stay overnight.

 Plitvice Lakes National Park is the must-visit natural site in Croatia (regardless of the crowds).

 Northern Velebit – Sjeverni Velebit National Park

 Northern Velebit became one of eight national parks in Croatia back in 1999.

-The national park stretches over the northern part of the Velebit mountain, covering the surface of 109 km2.
+The national park stretches over the northern part of the Velebit mountain, covering a surface of 109 km2.

 Velebit is the largest Croatian mountain, and it's a natural frontier between continental Croatia and the Adriatic Sea.
-This area is intact, wild, and the visit is only allowed on the designated trails.
+This area is intact and wild, and the visit is only allowed on the designated trails.

 Northern Velebit national park consists of numerous botanical reserves, high-rising stone masses, and mountaineering trails.

-The park has various hiking trails ranging from moderate to difficult.
-Hikes take anywhere from 2 hours to the entire day depending on your level of fitness and interest.
+The park has various hiking trails ranging in difficulty level from moderate to hard.
+Hikes take anywhere from 2 hours to the entire day, depending on your level of fitness and interest.

-The highest peak of the national park is 1676 m high Veliki Zavizan that boasts outstanding views.
+The highest peak of the national park, Veliki Zavizan, is 1676 m high and it boasts outstanding views.